 UK emissions of NMVOC have decreased by 72% between 1990 and 2021, and this reduction is largely due to controls on emissions from road vehicles, which have delivered a 97% reduction in road transport sector emissions since 1990.
 There have also been large reductions in emissions from industrial processes and product use (51% reduction) and from extraction and distribution of fossil fuels (84% reduction), these being mostly due to emission controls and reductions in UK production of fossil fuels such as North Sea oil and coal.

 The NMVOC emission time series shows an increase in emissions between 1970 and 1990 with minor peaks in 1973 and 1979, followed by a steady reduction in emissions during the 1990s and 2000s.
 The latter is largely a reflection of the increasingly stringent emission limits across a range of sectors.

-The UK is currently on track to meet the National Emission Ceilings Directive and Gothenburg Protocol targets in 2020, with emissions having fallen below the required level in 2016.
-An increase of 1% would take the UK back above the 2020 target, so emissions will need to be held at the same level as in 2016 or reduced further in order to meet this 2020 target.
+The UK is currently on track to meet the National Ceiling Emissions Directive and Gothenburg Protocol targets for NMVOCs in 2030, but emissions will need to be reduced by a further 12% from 2021 to meet this target.